ThinkInvis/RoR2-TILER2/ModMeta/README.md

 	- Item_V2, Equipment_V2, Artifact_V2 now alias to Item, Equipment, Artifact and these aliases will be removed in the next minor version.
 	- AutoItemConfig has been removed.
 - Attempted to fix WorldUnique items being added to drop pools.

-**3.0.4**

-- General stability patch for StatHooks.
-	- IL patches should now be less fragile in general, and slightly less prone to breaking if another mod gets to modify RecalculateStats first.
-	- Added a handful of new hook locations (baseShieldAdd, baseMoveSpeedAdd, baseAttackSpeedAdd).
-	- Fixes an issue with strange and incorrect behavior on both health modifiers.
-- Added the concmd t2_stat for debugging StatHooks.